Sreejan-22/comfysloth/README.md

 # ComfySloth

-An online furniture store where you can buy furniture of impeccable quality and aesthetic design.
+An online furniture store where you can buy furniture of impeccable quality and elegant design.

 ### Features